aws-samples/amazon-sagemaker-activity-detection/deployment/README.md

-# Deploy the Activity Detection Solution using CloudFormation Templates
+# Deploy an Activity Detection Solution using CloudFormation

 This is an AWS-based Machine Learning solution to detect an activity in a video segment from a live stream.
 It is completely deployed using CloudFormation stacks from the given [yaml templates](./cloud_formation).
 The diagram below shows the AWS services used to implement it and the steps performed to detect an activity from a given video segment.